-1.4 Develop
+1.3 Develop

 Berry Springs

 and Howard

 Springs landfill

 remediation plans

-Council has considered the liability for any landfill remediation required at the disused landfills at Berry Springs and Howard Springs.
-At present the sites have an interim cap of soil in place and at some point in time, landfill remediation will be needed.
-Council will first need to develop a landfill closure plan that estimates the capital costs associated with remediation and then investigate funding options for implementation.
+An old landfill site that is no longer in use exists at each of the Berry Springs and Howard Springs sites.
+At present, the sites have an interim cap of soil in place, and, at some point in time, landfill remediation will be needed.
+Council has considered this liability and determined that Council will first need to develop a landfill closure plan that estimates the capital costs associated with remediation, followed by investigation of funding options for implementation.